-A good analogy might be a tailor asking how tall, short, fat or thin the wearer of a new range of suits might be, and developing their patterns accordingly – the content drives the design.
+A good analogy might be a tailor asking how tall, short, big or small the wearer of a new range of suits might be, and developing their patterns accordingly – the content drives the design.

 Creating a content production plan and platform

 The process below is a typical content production plan, and details a number of roles that need filling to create efficiency, quality, consistency and accuracy.

 - Revise (as step 2)

 - Approve (as step 3)

 - Upload to content management system (CMS editor)

 - Review in-situ and sign off (ultimate content owner)